Special provisions governing the issue of employment permits for foreign artists

 This special provision also covers all teachers at arts colleges and higher education institutions for artistic professions, unless otherwise exempted.

-On submitting credible evidence of artistic activity see chapter Which documents must be submitted with an application for an employment permit?
+On submitting credible evidence of artistic activity see chapter Which documents must be submitted when applying for an employment permit?